trivalleycs/pike13/README.md

 ### Fix

+For this fix, you will copy the contents from the file in Github into the file in Tampermonkey

+- in Chrome, click on the Tampermonkey extension
+- Click "Dashboard"
+- Click the "Edit" button for the "Pike13+" script
+- this should show the contents of the current script

 - go to https://raw.githubusercontent.com/trivalleycs/pike13/refs/heads/main/scripts/tampermonkey/add-buttons.js
 - select All and Copy all the content
-- go to your Pike13+  Tampermonkey script
+- go back to your Pike13+ Tampermonkey script
 - select All and Paste the content
+- click "Save" in Tampermonkey

 ## Adding Last Week (LW), Today and Next Week(NW) Buttons